 Aromatic herbs: practical, resistant, and fragrant

-The essentials: rosemary, which grows quickly and provides beautiful green volume all year round.
+The must-haves: rosemary, which grows quickly and offers a beautiful green volume all year round.
 Thyme, resistant, fragrant, and visually appealing.
-Sage, with its beautiful gray-green leaves that last all year.
-Chives, which regrow well after each cut.
-Mint is an exception: it is invasive and would smother others.
-It deserves its own window box, and it will fill it quickly.
+Sage, with its beautiful grey-green leaves that last all year.
+Chives, which grow back well after each cut.

 Trailing plants: maximum visual impact

-The advantage of a planter suspended from a railing is that trailing plants can spread freely downwards.
+The advantage of a planter box suspended from a railing is that trailing plants can spread freely downwards.
 This is where the effect is strongest and most immediate.

 Seasonal flowers: change the ambiance twice a year

-What to avoid in a railing planter
+What to avoid in a railing planter box

 In summary

 Aromatic for practicality, trailing for visual effect, seasonal flowers to evolve the ambiance.
-These three families cover the essentials of what a window box can accommodate.
+These three families cover the essentials of what a planter box can accommodate.
 The key is to respect the light and water needs of each chosen species.